 - Carefully schedule outings.
 Errands and playdates can spell disaster for a toddler who is getting progressively more fatigued or hungry.
 Be selective about the best times (i.e., after a meal or following a nap) to take a trip to the grocery store or meet other children at the playground.

 - Always pack a healthy snack and some water to be sure you’re equipped to stave off hunger.
-If your toddler is still nursing, find a quiet place for a nursing break.
+If your toddler is still nursing, you may want to find a quiet place for a nursing break.

 Long-term practice tips & techniques.
 The American Academy of Pediatrics (AAP) recommends building confidence and security to help your child be more independent and well-behaved.
 This is an ongoing effort and not one to be started mid-tantrum.
 Steps: